gardner-lab/FinchScope/README.md

 ## Overview
 The FinchScope project aims to provide a modular in-vivo ABA (awake, behaving animal) optophysiology rig, with a transparent acquisition and analysis pipeline.
 The goal is to produce a customizable and scaleable single-photon fluorescent imaging microscope system that takes advantage of developing open-source analysis platforms.

 The project was initially developed in the Gardner Lab, for multi-month imaging of neural activity in songbirds.
 It has since been adapted for rodents.
+This effort would not have been possible without the critical advice and support at the outset of the project by Daniel Aharoni and Peyman Golshani, of the [UCLA Miniscope project](https://www.miniscope.org)

 ![ScreenShot](ACS3.png)